 Hospital to Home.

-Helping participants move from hospital into safe, stable homes with the right supports in place.
+Helping participants move from hospital into safe, stable homes through coordinated transitions of care and continuity of support for complex needs.

-Too often, people with disability remain in hospital far longer than necessary — not due to medical need, but because there’s nowhere safe for them to go once discharged.
-We step in during this critical transition to ensure no one is left behind.
+Too often, people with disability remain in hospital far longer than necessary—not due to medical need, but because there is nowhere safe for them to go once discharged.
+Plan and Grow steps in during this critical transition of care to ensure no one is left behind by:

 We’re known for stepping in when others step away.
 We don’t avoid complexity — we specialise in it.